Develop youth voice in your organisation

 We offer years of practical experience (including running voicemag.uk) plus knowledge of participation theory and lots of examples of UK-wide practice.
 We bring in the voice of young people and expert experience.

 We created the Arts Award Youth Network and have managed direct support for young people’s engagement and celebrating their achievement with Trinity College London for the past decade.
+We also created Amplify for England’s network of Bridge Organisations which is direct case study development with a diverse range of youth voice programmes.

 We’ve had participants tell us “More of this training is required across the whole arts & cultural sector!
 Should be mandatory for all arts organisations“.
 Our work is featured in this article from Arts Professional and our approach is outlined in a downloadable resource for Arts Award.